 We opted to not go for the fastest route, but travel via the coastal road instead.
 This is a lovely way to start the trip in a relaxed way.

 Our first stop was at Sublime Point Lookout.
 Sublime Point Lookout is about a 45-minute drive south of Sydney, on the way to Wollongong.
-Getting there is easy as there’s a big sign on the Princes Highway indicating the turn-off which takes you to the lookout.
+Getting there is pretty easy as there’s a big sign on the Princes Highway indicating the turn-off which takes you to the lookout.
 Sealed bitumen roads all the way there so no worries about gravel and punctured tires.

 Plenty of parking is available, as well as a cafe on site.
 You get stunning aerial views of the beautiful coastline beaches in the Illawarra from very high up.
 It makes for perfect photo opportunities and is perfect to have a quick coffee break.